fpereiro/proof/notes.md

 p86

 - PE: "(Why are two schwas?
-Only one is required in this example, but Turing later creates a machine that requires to scwas for a sentinel.
+Only one is required in this example, but Turing later creates a machine that requires to schwas for a sentinel.
 Perhaps he added a second schwa in this example just for consistency.)"

 - PE: "In the first example machine, the blank squares between the 0 and 1 digits served no purpose.
 Here they will play an important role."